 21.9 Variable Bindings With @

-The @ syntax allows you to bind a matched value to a variable name while still adding constraints.
-For instance, you can match integers in a specific range while capturing the value:
+The @ syntax lets you bind a value to a variable name while still applying further pattern checks.
+For instance, you can match numbers within a range while also capturing the matched value:

 fn check_number(num: i32) {